pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 ---
-title: Manage the Data Synchronization Task
+title: Manage the Data Replication Task
-summary: Use dmctl to manage the data synchronization task.
+summary: Use dmctl to manage the data replication task.
 category: reference
 aliases: ['/docs/tools/dm/manage-task/']
 ---

-# Manage the Data Synchronization Task
+# Manage the Data Replication Task

-This document describes how to manage and maintain the data synchronization task using the [dmctl](/dev/reference/tools/data-migration/overview.md#dmctl) component.
+This document describes how to manage and maintain the data replication task using the [dmctl](/dev/reference/tools/data-migration/overview.md#dmctl) component.
 For the Data Migration cluster deployed using DM-Ansible, the dmctl binary file is in `dm-ansible/dmctl`.

 ## dmctl basic usage